 Ahmed Aldoori is a YouTube veteran, for almost 10 years he has posted sketches, tutorials, artist spotlights, art podcasts and paintover critiques.

-Bobby Chiu is an Emmy award winning animator, concept artist and illustrator.
+Bobby Chiu is an Emmy award-winning animator, concept artist and illustrator.
 He has worked for Disney, Riot, Dreamworks, Bluesky and Sony Imageworks, specialising in creature and character design.
 On his channel, he shares his thoughts and philosophies, interviews famous artist and presents lessons on all aspects of art.

 Jake Parker is an illustrator, cartoonist, and concept artist.
 He is the mastermind behind ‘Inktober’, ‘World Art Drop Day’ and creator of ‘Missile Mouse’, ‘Little Bot and Sparrow’, and the upcoming ‘SkyHeart’.
-Initially, viewers got to peer over his shoulder as he sketched, but as the channel evolved they have thumbed through his sketchbooks, shared in the ups and down of launching a Kickstarter, and recently, joined him on a book tour promoting Little Bot and Sparrow.
+Initially, viewers got to peer over his shoulder as he sketched, but as the channel evolved they have thumbed through his sketchbooks, shared in the ups and downs of launching a Kickstarter, and recently, joined him on a book tour promoting Little Bot and Sparrow.

 I recommend watching Finished Not Perfect, then re-watching it.